Participate in a Council or Committee meeting

 Members of the public are invited to speak at committee meetings in the Council Chamber at the public presenter’s podium located on the gallery side of the bar of Council near the north entrance.

-Members of the public are permitted to speak to Agenda items at SPC Meetings and at Council’s Public Hearings.
+Members of the public are permitted to speak to Agenda items at Standing Policy Committee Meetings and at Council’s Public Hearings.
 A vote of Council is required for a member of the public to speak at a Regular Council Meeting.

 Presentations may be made up to five minutes (excluding question and answer time).

-If you wish to have written documentation distributed at a meeting, the presenter must request permission from the Chair or Mayor (whomever is presiding) at the time of his/her presentation.
-A minimum of 35 copies of any materials your wish to have distributed are required.
+If you wish to have written material distributed at a meeting, the presenter must request permission from the Chair at the time of their presentation and provide a copy of the written materials to the City Clerk.

 The following are the general rules of conduct when a member of the public is speaking at a Committee and/or Council meeting:

-- Introduce yourself to the attending Legislative Assistant.
+- Introduce yourself to the attending Legislative Advisor.

 - When invited by the Chair, come forward to speak.